-In 2004, Bock Bisztró was one of the first Budapest restaurants to push the boundaries of traditional Hungarian food.
-Executive chef Lajos Bíró showed that contemporary cooking techniques, top ingredients, and a little boldness can jolt into the 21st century some centuries-old national dishes.
-For example, that crunchy bits of celery root adds a welcome freshness to the goulash soup (€7).
-That the paprikash can work as haute cuisine when made with beef tenderloins and enclosed in a pastry crust.
-That a delicately plated lecsó (€8) tastes better than one served carelessly.
+In 2004, Bock Bisztró was one of the first Budapest restaurants to push the boundaries of traditional Hungarian food: Executive chef Lajos Bíró showed that contemporary cooking techniques, top ingredients, and a little boldness can jolt local favorites into the 21st century.
+That crunchy bits of celery root add a welcome freshness to the goulash soup, that the paprikash is also wonderful when enclosed in a delicate pastry crust, that a beautifully plated lecsó tastes better than one served carelessly.

 Bock Bisztró has a deep, all-Hungarian wine list.
 Many bottles come from the renowned Bock winery in the Villány region (the "Hungarian Bordeaux"), as József Bock is a co-owner of the restaurant.
-Note that on weekdays, they serve a reasonably-priced, three-course lunch prix fixe (€12).
+Note that on weekdays, they serve a three-course lunch prix fixe for €13.